CiscoCXSecurity/phrasendrescher/README.md

 $ pd rsa-dsa -i 8:12 -K private-key
 ```

-By default, p|d uses all human readable characters to generate the
+By default, pd uses all human readable characters to generate the
 phrases and passwords.
 However, you can specify your own character map
 in an environment variable `PD_CHARMAP'.
 For example, in order
 to only use lower case characters: